 Del Dotto Estate Winery & Caves opened for tastings by appointment in early November 2007 and was fully open for appointment only tours on Thanksgiving Day 2007.
-If you think Castello di Amorosa (located near Calistoga in the north part of the valley) is impressive, then you will certainly want to visit this winery.
+Those who are impressed by the visual appeal of Castello di Amorosa located near Calistoga in the north part of the valley, will certainly want to visit this winery.
 It is just as unique but on a smaller more elegant scale.
-We visited several times during the construction and have since taken several more detailed tours.
+We visited several times during the construction and have since taken more detailed tours.
 The winery is located just off the west side of Highway 29 south of St. Helena in the Rutherford sub appellation.
 For easy reference, look for the two large 300-year-old amphora ceramic vases at the entrance to their driveway.

 Not many wineries can boast of having four wineries within Napa Valley: the original historic winery on Atlas Peak Road (near the city of Napa), Villa del Lago on Pritchard Hill (the old Girard Winery), this property (in Rutherford) and not one to stop with merely three wineries, Del Dotto opened a 4th winery (Piazza del Dotto Winery & Caves) in Oakville just north of Yountville on the East side of Highway 29 in September 2017.

-Oh, and did we mention their sound system is tops with fantastic acoustics in the main part of the winery, the bathrooms and into the caves.
-As you face the tasting bar you can see the audio control screen built into the wall on the right (quite impressive!).
+Oh, and did we mention their sound system is tops with fantastic acoustics in the main part of the winery, the bathrooms and into the cave.
+As one faces the tasting bar, one will see the impressive audio control screen built into the wall on the right.
 Thanks, Dave, for turning us on to the modern opera band, Amici – good taste.

 Also of note are their two Salumi rooms (very unusual for Napa Valley wineries); both are located at the end of the cave and contained a number of curing meats used by their culinary team.

-While focusing on Cabernet Sauvignon from the Napa Valley (owning a number of vineyards up and down the valley) Del Dotto also owns a 359-acre ranch called Cinghiale in neighboring Sonoma County.
+While focusing on Cabernet Sauvignon from a vineyards throughout Napa Valley, Del Dotto also owns a 359-acre ranch called Cinghiale in neighboring Sonoma County.
 The vineyard is located on the Sonoma Coast not far from the ocean.
-As a result, this is completely different growing climate than their St. Helena based winery.
-Their coastal vineyard is cooler, foggy (often moist during certain times of the year) and contains different soil types.
+As a result, this is completely different growing climate than in the central part of Napa Valley.
+Their coastal vineyard is cooler, foggy (often moist during certain times of the year) and contains a diversity of soil types.
 That property is planted to some 40+ acres of grapes including Pinot Noir, Chardonnay, Syrah and Sauvignon Blanc.
+As of our latest update to this review, Del Dotto owns 437 acres with 121 acres planted to wine grapes.

 Select Wines

-Besides being functional, the cave is really a shrine to the history of wine making.
-Tours also include healthy barrel samples of premium wines; typically, guests will try 8-to-10-barrel samples.
+Besides being functional, the cave is also a shrine to the history of wine making.
+Tours include a healthy pour from barrel samples of premium wines; typically, guests will try 8-to-10-barrel samples.
 Small leaflets describing each wine sampled are available on the heads of the barrel or one can see a summary of what was tasted with a printout available at the end of the tour.

 Sometimes Dave sits behind the bar on Fridays enjoying the results of his wine making team’s efforts and interacting with guests.

-Any oak used for aging is 100% new, either American or French; they use only organically grown grapes which are always handpicked and hand sorted.
-In addition, only free run juice is used (the highest quality juice) that comes before pressing.
+All oak used for aging is always 100% new and is either American or French; they use only organically grown grapes, always handpicked and hand sorted.
+In addition, only free run juice is used (the highest quality juice) resulting from the natural compression of the grapes prior to pressing.

-The number of wines created by a variety of different wine making methods is probably the single most key factor that separates Del Dotto from every other commercial wine producer in Napa (and yes there are over 1,100 of them).
-Del Dotto makes such a variety of wine that it is truly consumer oriented and with their diversity of product they have wine for most every taste.
-Dave’s philosophy is that consumers are the king or queen; therefore, at Del Dotto you can mix and match purchases from what seems like an almost limitless number of choices!
+The number of wines created by a variety of different wine making methods is probably the single most key factor that separates Del Dotto from every other commercial wine producer in Napa Valley (and yes there are over 1,100 of them).
+Del Dotto crafts such a wide variety of wines that they have wine for most every preference.
+Dave’s philosophy is that consumers are the kings and queens; therefore, at Del Dotto guests can mix and match purchases from what seems like an almost limitless number of choices!

-Hopefully by now after reading this review and our review of their parent winery, you will have concluded that Del Dotto is known for fun, experimentation, and creativity.
+Hopefully by now after reading this review and our reviews of their other properties in Napa Valley, you will have concluded that Del Dotto is known for fun, experimentation, and creativity.
 This carries through to their wine aging program.
-They are already a Napa winery leader in oak barrel experimentation as they use many different coopers and types of oak.
+They are already a Napa Valley winery leader in oak barrel experimentation as they use barrels from numerous coopers, including a variety of oak.
 How many wineries carve out additional grooves inside their wine barrels to increase the surface area?
 Del Dotto does this for some of their experimental programs.

 They take the aging of wines a step further.
-For some of their wine (Cabernet Sauvignon, Sangiovese, Zinfandel etc.) starting with their 2005 vintage, they are conducting the fermentation and aging of the wine in large clay amphora vessels located in the cave at this property.
+For some of their wine (Cabernet Sauvignon, Sangiovese, Zinfandel etc.) starting with their 2005 vintage, they began conducting both fermentation and aging of the wine in large clay amphora vessels located in the cave at this property.
 The original vessels they used for this are over 300 years old.
 This is how wine was made starting two thousand years ago and Del Dotto even buried several of these vessels to represent historical duplication.
-This type of aging brings a certain earthiness and softness to the wine.We know of a number of premium Napa Valley wineries aging their wine in what those in the wine industry affectionately called “eggs”, the concrete oval shaped tanks from France – but only several Napa producers to date including Del Dotto are using the clay amphora vessels for aging wine.
+This type of aging brings a certain earthiness and softness to the wine.We know of a number of premium Napa Valley wineries aging their wine in what those in the wine industry affectionately called “eggs”, concrete oval shaped tanks; when Del Dotto began using clay amphora very few Napa Valley based wineries were aging their wines in these vessels.
+Today more wineries in the valley are using clay amphora.

 Note: Piazza del Dotto, Dave Del Dotto & family’s newest winery opened its hospitality center on September 1, 2017 (tastings by appointment).
 Construction continued on their cave for many months after and as of our latest update, the 40,000 square foot cave is open for visitors.
 See our review on this site, filed under Piazza del Dotto.